 Region

-Select the region of the network instance.
-In this example, select China (Chengdu).
+Select the region where the network instance is deployed.
+In this topic, China (Chengdu) is selected.

 Networks

-Select the VPC.
-In this example, select VPC1.
+Select the ID of the VPC to connect.
+In this topic, select VPC1.

 vSwitch

-Select vSwitches in zones supported by the Enterprise Edition transit router.
-In this example, select VSW1 and VSW2.
+Select vSwitch instances from the zones that are supported by the Enterprise Edition transit router.
+In this topic, select VSW1 and VSW2.

 Step 4: Create a VBR connection in CEN